bznick98/BioFaceNet/README.md

 This is a pytorch implementation of the paper: [BioFaceNet: Deep Biophysical Face Image Interpretation](https://arxiv.org/pdf/1908.10578.pdf).
 Either run locally or use BioFaceNet.ipynb for running on Google Colab.

 I've implemented the components and the model described in the network, and successfully trained the model.
 For some of the parts that I did not understand from the paper, I heavily relied on their Matlab implementation.
 Unfortunately, I did not have enough time to implement the test method using ISET multi-spectral dataset to quantitatively evaluate the performance of the model.
-Also, I'm sorry that I did check an implementation of BioFaceNet and from there I learned the fact that the paper is using a different augmented version of CelebA dataset instead of the regular one.
-(Sorry I can't unseen that)

 The overall training forward pass is showed in the diagram below:
 ![forward-pass](readme-imgs/forward.png)